MicrosoftDocs/well-architected/well-architected/security/testing.md

 -   Gaps in observability and detection methods.

 A good threat modeling exercise can point to key areas to ensure test coverage and their frequency.
-Recommendations of threat modeling is covered in [Secure Development Lifecycle](security-development-lifecycle.md) (SDL).
+Recommendations on threat modeling is covered in [Secure Development Lifecycle](security-development-lifecycle.md) (SDL).

 Most tests described in these sections can be run as routine tests.
 However, repeatability can incur costs in some cases and cause disruption.
 Consider those tradeoffs carefully.